On this page

 A mining law examination is also required to be passed after the four examinations above have been successfully passed.

 There is provision for restricted certificates, however a covering letter from your employer explaining why a restriction is sought will be required.
 A mining law examination is also required to be passed.
+Restrictions will usually be to a particular mine or quarry or a particular type of mine of quarry.

 For more information, contact: